MarcosMJD/ml-fish-weight-predition/README.md

 Run all cells check the EDA, tranning of models, model evaluation and model selection.

 **Trainning script**
-Go to the production directory and execute the trainning script:
+In the development directory, execute the trainning script:
-`cd production`
 `python train.py`
 The model will be saved into the model directory.

 ### Prediction service
 The script predict.py will be used to receive the features and make the prediction.
-Flask and gunicorn will are used.
+Flask is used as the application server.
+Waitress is used as the WSGI.
+In Linux or MacOS, gunicorn may be used as well.

 **Local test**
+Under production directory, start the server with:
+`waitress-serve predict:app`
-You can test the service with the following script.
+You can test the service with the following script, running on another shell (do not forget to pipenv shell) `python local_test.py`
-`python local_test.py`
+The prediction shall be:
+Predicted weight = 331.0716247558594
+rmse = 8.928375244140625

 ### Build
 The model and prediction script will be containerized.